saptarshibhosale604/PersonalAssistant/README.md

-Done - work on context of local llm done - work on streaming input from global llm done - work on streaming input form local llm
+Done - work on context of local llm done - work on streaming input from global llm done - work on streaming input form local llm notDone - tool calling man in the loop not working, global mode, web app; not continuing the web app